nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

         labels: {
           // also include its average duration in the plot
           plotted: [ ['task'], ['fibonacci'] ],
-          // Include/log in the report:
-          //
+          // Log:
           // - the overall task duration
           // - the `fibonacci` `min`/`max`/`mean` durations
           // - the `performance.measure('sleep')` max duration
-          //
-          // all rounded to nearest integer
+          // .. all rounded to nearest integer
           logged: [
             ['task.mean'],
             ['fibonacci.min', 'fib() minimum (in ms)', Math.round],